-The financial sector, and particularly the banking industry, must play a central role in the mobilization of capital to decarbonize the economy and support companies aiming to make progress through their net zero targets.
-The sector is also in a central position to contribute to the achievement of the Sustainable Developments Goals - SDGs.
+The financial sector, and particularly the insurance and asset management industry, must play a central role in the mobilization of capital to decarbonize the economy and support companies aiming to make progress through their net zero targets.
+The sector is also in a pivotal position to contribute to the achievement of the Sustainable Developments Goals (SDGs).